-The following solutions have been considered as a basis for the pilot scheme:-

-- Place a 'set aside' container at each Household Recycling Centre (HRC) where members of the public would be directed to place small household items that are still in usable quality; - Provide a collection service of the small household items from each HRC to one centralised 'hub', which would be manned and operated by Refurbs; - Sort and separate items into 'lots' which can be collected by charities for retail in their shops; - Create a library at the 'hub' of recorded media and books for loan to Flintshire residents. - The 'hub' would allow for direct donation from residents of Flintshire reducing the need to transfer from a HRC to site. - Provide a kerbside collection service for textile items (in the trial period), which could link with the Education Department's School Uniform Exchange project.

-To promote the initiative, communications would need to be clear on all HRCs that the items are being reused and are benefiting local charities engaged with the project.
+1 05 The following solutions have been considered as a basis for the pilot scheme:- Place a 'set aside' container at each Household Recycling Centre (HRC) where members of the public would be directed to place small household items that are still in usable quality; • Provide a collection service of the small household items from each HRC to one centralised 'hub', which would be manned and operated by Refurbs; • Sort and separate items into 'lots' which can be collected by charities for retail in their shops: • Create a library at the 'hub' of recorded media and books for loan to Flintshire residents: The 'hub' would allow for direct donation from residents of Flintshire reducing the need to transfer from a HRC to site; • Provide a kerbside collection service for textile items (in the trial period), which could link with the Education Department's School Uniform Exchange project.
+1.06 To promote the initiative, communications would need to be clear on all HRCs that the items are being reused and are benefiting local charities engaged with the project.
 Volunteers involved with the 'hub' would work on the HRCs alongside the existing site team in order to engage with residents and explain the project.
 It would also be welcomed if the charities accepting the goods could offer volunteer time back in this way.

-Items expected to be included in the initial scheme are, but not limited to, children's toys, children's clothing and sportswear, adult clothing, board games and jigsaws, computer games, DVDs and CDs, and decorative ceramics and pictures.
-The list of items can be developed as the demand is better understood.

-To support the project, we have submitted a joint funding application to the Landfill Disposal Tax Communities Scheme for the nationally significant grant fund for projects of value from £50,000 to £250,000.

-The fund is open to any organisation for projects focusing on one or more of the following themes:

-- Biodiversity create resilient ecological networks for the benefit of a range of habitats and species - Waste minimisation and the diversion of waste from landfill promote awareness and best practice to reduce the amount of waste produced - Wider environmental enhancements bring wider community benefit through improving quality of place
+1.07 Items expected to be included in the pilot scheme at the initial phase are, but not limited to: Children's toys • Children's clothing and sportswear Adult clothing Board games and jigsaws Computer games, DVDs and CDs Decorative ceramics Pictures The list of items can be developed as the demand is better understood.
+1.08 To support the project, we have submitted a joint funding application to the Landfill Disposal Tax Communities Scheme for the nationally significant grant fund for projects of value from £50,000 to £250,000.
+The fund is open to any organisation for projects focusing on one or more of the following themes: • Biodiversity - create resilient ecological networks for the benefit of a range of habitats and species Waste minimisation and the diversion of waste from landfill promote awareness and best practice to reduce the amount of waste produced Wider environmental enhancements - bring wider community benefit through improving quality of place